ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ## Securing Passwords and Secrets

 Ballerina provides an API to access configuration values from different sources.
-Please refer the [Config Ballerina by Example](https://ballerina.io/learn/by-example/config-api.html) for details.
+For more information, see [Config Ballerina by Example](https://ballerina.io/learn/by-example/config-api.html).

 Configuration values containing passwords or secrets should be encrypted.
 The Ballerina Config API will decrypt such configuration values when being accessed.